 Next we define the ‘jobs’.
 A workflow is made up of one or more jobs which can run in parallel or sequentially.
 In our use case we only have a single job to run which we have named ‘build’ which will encompass all the steps.
 Jobs can run on different types of machine.
 I don’t have any strict requirements so stuck with the default of ‘ubuntu-latest’.

 We then begin to specify the ‘steps’ the action should take which are the sequence of tasks (commands) the worker needs to follow to complete the job.
 Here we define any existing actions that we want to use (there is a marketplace of ready made actions available for use).
-The [email protected] action is in the file by default and tells the worker to pull down the files in the repository.
-The [email protected] is a marketplace action I am using to ensure the worker has Ruby correctly installed on it (the worker does come with Ruby by default but for some reason I got an error when running Jekyll).
+The checkout@v2 action is in the file by default and tells the worker to pull down the files in the repository.
+The setup-ruby@v1 is a marketplace action I am using to ensure the worker has Ruby correctly installed on it (the worker does come with Ruby by default but for some reason I got an error when running Jekyll).

 Our next step is more environment setup, ensuring Jekyll is installed and ncftp.
 As you can see we use ‘run’ which executes the Linux commands passed to it.